Search

 Our experience tells us that it takes a population of about 1000-1500 people to support a single self-serve bay car wash.
 Therefore, one can conclude that a town of 5000 people will support a total of 5 self-serve bays - between ALL competitors.
 Given the current population level of the United States, the national average one can project roughly $2000/bay per month during peak traffic season(s).
 This is an estimated average - revenue can and will vary.

 The ideal number of vacuums to have is 1.5 vacuums per bay of service.
-Therefore, a three bay wash should have four to five vacuums in an area of the lot that will not affect traffic flow.
+Therefore, a three-bay wash should have four to five vacuums in an area of the lot that will not affect traffic flow.
 The national average per vacuum is approximately $200/vacuum per month.
 Again, revenue can and will vary.

 National averages of vending revenue are generally around the $400 per month range.
 This figure is based on offering at least four to five different vending products.
-Do keep in mind that revenue can be increased with multiple product, clear front vending machines.
+Do keep in mind that revenue can be increased with multiple-product clear front vending machines.

 Operating Cost Projections